 Developing countries, are becoming more competitive in the tourism market, most notably in Asia-Pacific, and developing economies are growing steadily as a result.
 However, as incomes rise in developing economies and airfares fall, restrictive visa regimes remain an obstacle to international travel, even for tourism purposes.
 The good news is these countries are realising the unnecessary barrier that these entry procedures place on their own tourism sector, curtailing economic opportunities and job creation.

-According to 2016 UN World Tourism Organization data, destinations worldwide required 58% of the world’s population to obtain a visa prior to departure, a significant improvement from 2008, when 77% required one.
-In recent years, around 85% of countries have, at least partially, removed the need for a visa.
-For more details about the global economic benefits of tourism visit the World Travel & Tourism Council.
+According to 2018 UN World Tourism Organization data, destinations worldwide required 53% of the world’s population to obtain a visa prior to departure, a significant improvement from 2008, when 77% required one.
+Over the same decade, the destinations without visa requirements has only increased from 17% to 21%.